f5devcentral/f5-big-iq-lab/docs/class8/module1/lab2.rst

 |

-..note:: Examine the list of detected bad actor IP addresses on the BIG-IP: ``ipidr -l /tenant5/BaDOS_service/serviceMain+/Common/lab-bados-profile``
+.. note:: Examine the list of detected bad actor IP addresses on the BIG-IP: ``ipidr -l /tenant5/BaDOS_service/serviceMain+/Common/lab-bados-profile``

 4. Stop the attack traffic by stoping the ``attack_baddos.sh`` script with CTRL+C